-- 6.2.5.2 Ensure that the location and design of activities and developments that generate significant levels of traffic or provide high levels of onsite parking are accessible by multiple transport modes and do not result in: - a significant increase in traffic that would be incompatible with the capacity of adjoining roads and their function in the road hierarchy, or would lead to unacceptable congestion; or - the creation of an unacceptable road safety risk.
+- 6.2.5.3 Ensure that activities and developments that have the potential to generate significant levels of traffic incorporate design features and/or contribute to other activities so that traffic generation is minimised, and the use of public transport and active modes actively facilitated and encouraged. - 6.2.5.24 Ensure that the location and design of activities and developments that generate significant levels of traffic or provide high levels of onsite parking are accessible by multiple transport modes and do not result in: - a significant increase in traffic that would be incompatible with the capacity of adjoining roads and their function in the road hierarchy, or would lead to unacceptable congestion; or - the creation of an unacceptable road safety risk.